Quantum Communication Complexity of Regularized Linear Regression Protocols: Quantum Least Squares Protocol

 The quantum communication complexity for the referee to generate the state $\ket{\mathbf{b}}$ is given by the following proposition. \begin{proposition}[Preparing $\ket{\mathbf{b}}$, \cite{MS}] For \cref{setting:ls}, the referee can prepare a quantum state $\ket{\mathbf{b}}$ with $O(r\log n)$ qubits of communication. \end{proposition}

-Matrix inversion constitutes a subprotocol within our variable-time protocol.
-The following lemma details a known quantum protocol for the referee to implement the matrix inversion operation, approximating $A^+$. \begin{lemma}[Matrix Inversion, \cite{MS}] For \cref{setting:ls}, let $A$ be a matrix with the singular value decomposition
+Matrix inversion constitutes a subprotocol within my variable-time protocol.
+The following lemma details a known quantum protocol for the referee to implement the matrix inversion operation, approximating $A^+$.
+In the following lemma, $\varphi$ represents a threshold parameter: the operation only attempts to invert singular values larger than $\varphi\alpha$. $f(A)$ represents an $\epsilon$-approximation of $A^+$. $\alpha_\mathrm{max}$ is a normalization factor that ensures the output state is properly normalized.